 It is well known that a balanced life is essential to optimal health.
-Finding equilibrium in diet, exercise, work and play, and social relationships play an important role in physical and metal well-being.
-In today's changing world, one of our greatest heal challenges is equality in the mental and physical effects of stress during this impactful global event.
+Finding equilibrium in diet, exercise, work and play, and social relationships plays an important role in physical and mental well-being.
+In today's changing world, one of our greatest health challenges is equality in the mental and physical effects of stress during this impactful global event.

 Stress in certain doses can be the "spice of life".
 The right amount of it keeps life interesting, stimulating and exciting.
 Too much stress, especially if it is unrelieved over a long period of time, can have a negative impact on the quality of our lives and our health.
 This is the kind of stress that is compounding for many of us while we are social distancing, increasing anxiety and feelings of depression.

 Most experts agree that long term use of medications to relieve stress is counterproductive.
-Some healthy and time-honored methods recommended for finding balance include recreation and hobbies, holidays and vacations, fresh air and exercise, time at the spa or health club, and of course, a relaxing therapeutic massage to meditation podcasts, walking or running and doing workouts at home.
+Some healthy and time-honored methods recommended for finding balance include recreation and hobbies, holidays and vacations, fresh air and exercise, meditation podcasts, time at the spa or health club, and of course, a relaxing therapeutic massage.

-We can look forward to previously-enjoyed activities in the near future as the state begin to re-open.
-What sort of antidotes will be available for us when that happens and why should we seek the out?
+We can look forward to previously-enjoyed activities in the near future as the state begins to re-open.
+What sort of antidotes will be available for us when that happens and why should we seek them out?

 The first measure that comes to mind is massage.
 A therapeutic massage helps restore balance and brings the body back to a more normal state by triggering the relaxation response.
 When we are touched, the receptors under our skin send messages to our central nervous system.
 Massage also relieves many of the mental and physical problems caused by prolonged stress, as we begin to resume regular activities.
 Massage is especially important for people who need to reconnect physically with others, but are experiencing fear.
 Professional therapeutic massage is always performed in a safe space, allowing the client to absorb, process and heal.